senge/fuzzy-pattern-trees/README.md

 Fuzzy pattern tree induction was recently introduced as a novel machine learning method for classification.
 Roughly speaking, a pattern tree is a hierarchical, tree-like structure, whose inner nodes are marked with generalized (fuzzy) logical operators and whose leaf nodes are associated with fuzzy predicates on input attributes.
 A pattern tree classifier is composed of an ensemble of such pattern trees, one for each class label.
 This type of classifier is interesting for several reasons.
 For example, since a single pattern tree can be considered as a kind of logical description of a class, it is quite appealing from an interpretation point of view.
 Moreover, in terms of classification accuracy, the method has shown promising performance in first experimental studies.

+# Licence

+Code is available with no warranty under the [GPL v3|https://www.gnu.org/licenses/gpl-3.0.html].

 # Publications